Foresters Infinite Banking · Defined

 It matters because the legal wrapper changes the vocabulary and adds a layer of member benefits, even though the contract behaves like participating whole life.
 Foresters, formally The Independent Order of Foresters, is a fraternal benefit society.
 You are not a policyholder with a policy contract.
 You are a certificate holder and a member of the society, and your participating whole life sits inside that membership.

 On ratings, the fraternal structure means not every agency covers Foresters.
-It carries an AM Best rating of A (Excellent) and a Morningstar rating of A for financial stability.
-It does not carry a COMDEX score.
-That is a gap in the data, not a red flag, and it is common for fraternal carriers.
+It carries an AM Best rating of A (Excellent) and a DBRS Morningstar rating of A (Stable).
+It does not carry a COMDEX score, which is common for fraternal carriers.
+That is a gap in the data, not a red flag.

 It is a certificate, not a policy contract, because Foresters is a fraternal benefit society.
 In reality it plays out the exact same way.
 It is just a different code in the insurance market.